PHPixie/Project/README.md

   - **MongoDB Support** - Database components support working with MongoDB out of the box, including relationships between SQL databases and Mongo collections.
   - **Best Practices** - Designed from scratch according to SOLID principles and industry standards.
   - **Hardened Security** - Using cryptographically secure hashes, random tokens and secure cookie handing.
-  - **Developer support** - Need help?
+  - **Developer support** - Do you need help?
 Just drop a line in the chat and get help from the creator in no time.